junegunn/hbase-jruby/README.md

-`HBase::Scoped#while` method takes the same parameters as `filter` method, the difference is that each filtering condition passed to `while` method is wrapped by `WhileMatchFilter`, which aborts scan immediately when the condition is not met with a certain row.
+`HBase::Scoped#while` method takes the same parameters as `filter` method, the difference is that each filtering condition passed to `while` method is wrapped by `WhileMatchFilter`, which aborts scan immediately when the condition is not met at a certain row.
 See the following example.

 ```ruby